pirapira/bamboo/doc/semantics.md

 ### Bamboo's Strategy

 In general, a program needs to decide on a move after any sequence of moves that ends with the world's move.
 However, Bamboo does not remember the whole sequence of moves, but just remembers the "program's state".
 The Bamboo semantics computes the program's next move only using the stored program's state and the previous move made by the world.
-In addition to the program's move, the Bamboo semantics specifies the remaining program's state for the later use.
+In addition to the program's move, the Bamboo semantics specifies the program's new altered state for later use.

 ### Bamboo's Program State